ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/the-console/console-tabs/more/users-groups/users.html.markdown

 <td width="667">
   This refers to the number of developer users in your account and can be granted <a href="/developers/documentation/product-guide/the-console/console-tabs/more/users-groups/users#rights">rights</a> to be able to access specific areas in your account.

 Additional developer users can also be added to your account at any time by Upgrading your account.
-See [Upgrade Subscriptions](/developers/documentation/product-guide/account-management/upgrade-subscription)
+See <a href="/developers/documentation/product-guide/account-management/upgrade-subscription">Upgrade Subscriptions</a>

 If you wish to reduce (temporarily) the number of developers in your account, but may want to upgrade again in future (or allow a developer to return to work in your account), you can disable developer users so their work/apps are not deleted but just not available.